pavankjadda/eShopping/README.md

 1. Create database named 'spring_security_data' on Mysql or MariaDb
 2. Import the project on IntelliJ and Run it.
 It will create all the tables required.
 Stop the project
 3. Go to [User Data Sql Commands](https://github.com/pavankjadda/SpringSecurity-SpringData/blob/master/src/main/resources/data/User%20Data%20SqlCommands.sql) and copy all the commands and execute them in to Mysql Workbench or MySql shell
-4. Repeat similar steps fpr [](https://raw.githubusercontent.com/pavankjadda/SpringSecurity-SpringData/master/src/main/resources/data/Core%20Data%20SqlCommands.sql)
+4. Repeat similar steps for [Core Data insertion](https://github.com/pavankjadda/SpringSecurity-SpringData/blob/master/src/main/resources/data/Core%20Data%20SqlCommands.sql)
+   * Insert address_type and manufacturer_address_type through given SQL commands
-5. Go to [Test Class](https://github.com/pavankjadda/SpringSecurity-SpringData/blob/master/src/test/java/com/pj/springsecurity/insertdata/InsertDataTest.java) and execute the following test cases in order
+   * Go to [Test Class](https://github.com/pavankjadda/SpringSecurity-SpringData/blob/master/src/test/java/com/pj/springsecurity/insertdata/InsertDataTest.java) and execute the following test cases in order
       * insertCountryData()
       * insertStateData()
       * insertCitiesData()
-6. Go to BCrypt online tools like https://www.browserling.com/tools/bcrypt and enter your admin password and select rounds: 12 and copy generated encrypted password.
+5. Go to BCrypt online tools like https://www.browserling.com/tools/bcrypt and enter your admin password and select rounds: 12 and copy generated encrypted password.
-7. Go to Mysql workbench and get admin user data through mysql select statement.
+6. Go to Mysql workbench and get admin user data through mysql select statement.
 Update the user password field with new encrypted password you just created
-6. Run the project again and go to http://localhost:8080/api/v2/category/list and enter username and password
+7. Run the project again and go to http://localhost:8080/api/v2/category/list and enter username and password

 ## Technologies